 Terms and conditions

-The Government of Canada and the Canadian Intellectual Property Office (CIPO) (an agency of Industry Canada) are committed to providing websites that respect the privacy of visitors.
+The Government of Canada and the Canadian Intellectual Property Office (CIPO) (an agency of Innovation, Science and Economic Development Canada) are committed to providing websites that respect the privacy of visitors.
 This privacy notice summarizes the privacy practices for CIPO's online activities.

 All personal information collected by CIPO is governed by the Privacy Act.
 This means that you will be informed of the purpose for which your personal information is being collected and how to exercise your right of access to that information.

 Your Privacy and the Internet

 The nature of the Internet is such that web servers automatically collect certain information about a visit to a website, including the visitor's Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet service providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 However, in certain circumstances, such as with the cooperation of an ISP for example, it could be used to identify an individual using the site.
 For this reason, the Government of Canada considers the IP address to be personal information, particularly when combined with other data automatically collected when a visitor requests a web page, such as the page or pages visited, date and time of the visit.